efineberg19/Cinder-Audio2/readme.md

 Another option is to link to the Audio2.xcodeproj or Audio2.sln as a project dependency, and add an include path for `$(AUDIO2_PATH)/src`.
 This is how the tests are organized.

+** iOS Only:**

+I've only tested on the device, not simulator.
+The iOS simulator has many problems related to audio, limiting its usefulness for testing this code.
+Instead, build for mac desktop when testing.

 ** Windows 8 Only: Building for XAudio2.8 **